centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 It’s also worth noting that you can choose to only activate some of the sizechart sizes for specific products.
 For example, if you have two products: one selling in sizes between XXS-XXL, and another product which only has sizes S/M/L, they can use the same sizechart - one with sizes XXS, XS, S, M, L, XL, XXL.
 Then you can configure the second product to only activate sizes S/M/L, and keep stock for those.
 Other sizes can remain unused, or can be activated at a later time, in case you would start selling different sizes in the future.

 Once the size charts are in place, products can be added to Centra.
-Let’s take a look at how a simple size chart with XS-XL sizes can be created.
+Let’s take a look at how a simple size chart can be created.
 Remember to store the IDs that are returned upon creation, these are needed when selecting the size chart and its sizes to be used for a product.
-There are no limitations on how many size charts that can be used.
+There are no limitations on how many size charts can be used.
 However, there’s no need to create multiple size charts with the XS-XL range, one is enough.
 It doesn’t matter if it’s for men or women.
 Measurements are added on product level, with the help of Measurement charts.

 ### Creating size charts